 Those selected as Family Overseers will specifically address spiritual issues that affect the health of the Community.
 They are tasked with keeping the Fellowship focused on our common Beliefs, Purpose, Values, and Mission.
 They are the final decision making body of the Fellowship related to spiritual matters.
 They will meet without the other Ministry Servants at times for issues specifically related to spiritual well-being.

 Section 3.
-Family Overseers and Ministry Servants of Restoration Fellowship Network will meet at a designated place and time to confer in all matters pertaining to the spiritual life and business of the collective microchurches.
-These meetings will occur at least quarterly but may meet as often as necessary to fulfill the purposes of the church.
+Family Overseers and Ministry Servants of Restoration Fellowship Network will meet at a designated place and time to confer in all matters pertaining to the spiritual life and business of the collective communities.
+These meetings will occur at least quarterly but may meet as often as necessary to fulfill the purposes of the Network.
 As noted, the Family Overseers may meet on their own for specifically spiritual related issues.
 There will be at least a one month notice of these meetings.
-Unscheduled meetings may convene upon consent from a majority of the Family Council which consists of all Family Overseers and Ministry Servants, or a majority of the Family Overseers for spiritual specific related meetings.
+Unscheduled meetings may convene upon consent from a majority of the Family Council which consists of all Family Overseers and Ministry Servants, or a majority of the Family Overseers for specifically spiritual related meetings.

 Section 4.
 A quorum is considered to be at least 3/4 of the full Family Council, or of the Family Overseers for their separate meetings.
 Any decisions must have a quorum in attendance to be voted on, and at least a 2/3 majority vote to be enacted.
 Attendance via video teleconferencing counts as attendance.
 Proxy votes in writing are allowed but any member can hold no more than one proxy vote.